Table of Contents

 Candidates that meet the requirements for education and experience but displayed red flags should be considered carefully.
 If they have different preferences in work environment and management style but possess the hard skills required to succeed, you may still consider them for a second interview.

-If you’re still feeling overwhelmed with the hiring process though, let us help!
+If you’re still feeling overwhelmed with the hiring process, let us help!
 Request a demo of Eddy to see how we can simplify and organize your hiring process from beginning to end.

 Questions You’ve Asked Us About Screening Interviews